finbourne/lusid-sdk-csharp/sdk/docs/ComplexMarketDataApi.md

 <a id="upsertappendcomplexmarketdata"></a>
 # **UpsertAppendComplexMarketData**
-> UpsertSingleStructuredDataResponse UpsertAppendComplexMarketData (string scope, AppendComplexMarketDataRequest appendComplexMarketDataRequest, DateTimeOrCutLabel? effectiveAt = null, DateTimeOffset? asAt = null)
+> UpsertSingleStructuredDataResponse UpsertAppendComplexMarketData (string scope, AppendComplexMarketDataRequest appendComplexMarketDataRequest, DateTimeOffset? asAt = null)

 [EARLY ACCESS] UpsertAppendComplexMarketData: Appends a new point to the end of a ComplexMarketData definition.